 A new world of travel

-We also want to build on the success of the last 20 years by stepping up the Foundation’s disaster response work.
+We also want to step up the Foundation’s disaster response work.
 This is something we’ve been doing since the Boxing Day tsunami in 2004, but we’d love to do even more.
-Over the years our travellers have raised money for the Nepal earthquake, the Australian bushfires, vaccine equity, and now the Red Cross in Ukraine.
+Over the years our travellers have raised money for the Nepal earthquake, the Australian bushfires, vaccine equity, the Red Cross in Ukraine, Morocco Earthquake and more.

 This is one of the real powers of travel: connecting us to people and communities around the world, and empowering us to support those communities.
 Our internal research shows that travellers really value this.
 They want to make a contribution and feel more connected to the places they visit.
 They want their adventures to mean something.